Graduate Leave of Absence

 During the course of graduate study, students may find themselves in circumstances that require them to interrupt their graduate work.
 When these occasions arise, the University allows students to request a leave of absence for either personal or medical reasons.
 The information provided below is designed to assist students in making a smooth transition away from graduate study and then back again.

 Students are required to submit the Leave of Absence Request form to the Office of Graduate Student Life.
-If the student is eligible, the Office of Graduate Student Life will then notify the academic adviser, program director, department chair, graduate associate dean of the appropriate college and the registrar.
+If the student is eligible, the Office of Graduate Student Life will then notify the academic adviser, program director, department chair, graduate associate dean of the appropriate college and Registration & Academic Services.
 In order to enhance their successful return to graduate school, students are strongly encouraged to meet with their advisers to discuss their plans and to keep the lines of communication open.

 Please note that a “withdrawal” indicates the student intends to discontinue graduate study, whereas a “Leave of Absence” indicates that the student intends to return at a specified later date.
 This policy address leaves after which the student intends to return and resume his or her studies.